(9 Jul 13; 1 Oct 2013; 28 Dec 2014)

 The Societies strategic plan, also approved in July, provided the framework to guide the Society forward while also summarizing member expectations.
 The five year plan carries with it a mandated annual review, states both a vision and a mission and contains measurable goals as follows:

-Vision: The Arizona Veterans Hall of Fame Society (AVHOFS) seeks to be recognized as the leading advocate for Arizona veterans, military personnel, their families and their survivors.
+Vision: The Arizona Veterans Hall of Fame Society (AVHOFS) shall be a leading advocate for Arizona veterans, military personnel, their families and their survivors.

-Mission: The mission of the AVHOF is to preserve and perpetuate the traditions of the American military and all who served in it, to undertake charitable and other projects of both a national and local character, to work with veterans organizations in the attainment of their objectives, and to promote and to encourage responsible citizenship among all Americans.
+Mission: The mission of the AVHOFS is to preserve and perpetuate the traditions of the American military and all who served in it, to undertake charitable and other projects at the state and local levels and to work with veteran's organizations in the attainment of AVHOFS objectives, and to promote and to encourage responsible citizenship among all Americans.

 Goals: Five goals articulate the details needed to realize our vision and to accomplish our mission

-- To support and enhance the Arizona Veterans Hall of Fame (AVHOF) program.
+- To support and enhance the Arizona Veterans Hall of Fame (AVHOF) program through out the state.

-- To enhance and perpetuate the image of the AVHOF.
+- To enhance and promote the image of the AVHOF and the society.

-- To better serve the Arizona veteran and military communities.
+- To serve the Arizona veteran and military communities.

-- To acquire the necessary resources to accomplish our goals and objectives.
+- To acquire and maintain the financial and other resources needed to accomplish our goals and objectives.

-- To foster a bond of friendship and camaraderie among Society members while continuing to serve the community, state and country.
+- To support and foster a bond of friendship and camaraderie among AVHOFS members.

-Projects identified by members and prioritized by the Board of Directors are (#1 Long Term), the creation of a military/veterans museum; (#2 Annual) support of scholarship programs in accordance with MOU agreements; and (#3 Outreach) proactive outreach projects.
+Projects identified by members and prioritized by the Board of Directors are (#1 Annual) support of scholarship programs in accordance with MOU agreements; (#2 Annual) support for all state wide veteran's courts, and (#3 Outreach) proactive outreach projects.

 The Motto “Our Success is Your Success” was also adopted in 2011.
 It is succinct, a truism beyond parallel, and one that Bill Thompson would approve of.
 The motto was immediately released in AVHOFS brochures and posted to our website and on all programs, correspondence and communications thereafter.